eclipse-kura/kura/README.md

 ```

 > [!TIP]
-You can skip tests by adding `-Dmaven.test.skip=true` in the commands above and you can compile a specific target by specifying the profile (e.g. `-Praspberry-pi-armhf`).
+You can skip tests by adding `-Dmaven.test.skip=true` in the commands above and you can compile a specific target by specifying the profile (e.g. `-Pgeneric-aarch64`).

 #### Build scripts